-The average pension credit for inkomstpension and premium pension in 2015 for those with pension balances amounted to 43,000 - lower for women (SEK 41,100) and higher for men (SEK 44,800).
+The average pension credit for inkomstpension and premium pension in 2016 for those with pension balances amounted to 44,300 - lower for women (SEK 42,500) and higher for men (SEK 46,100).
 See table below.

-Average Pension Credit Earned, 2014 SEK
+Average Pension Credit Earned, 2015 SEK

 Inkomstpension Premium pension Total

-Women 35,700 5,400 41,100
+Women 36,900 5,600 42,500

-Men 38,800 6,000 44,800
+Men 39,900 6,200 46,100

-Total 37,300 5,700 43,000
+Total 38,400 5,900 44,300

-Figure 4.7 Average Pension Credit Earned, Women and Men, 2014
+Figure 4.8 Average Pension Credit Earned, Women and Men, 2015

-The horizontal line at SEK 43,000 shows the average for all individuals.
+The horizontal line at SEK 44,300 shows the average for all individuals.

-From the table and the figure above it can be seen that the average amount is approximately 8 percent less for women than for men.
-The average earned pension credit for inkomstpension and premium pension increases somewhat from age 64 to 65 (age at year-end).
-That is because at age 65 and later, the total income base is included in the inkomstpension and premium pension system.
+From the table and the figure above it can be seen that the average amount for women is approximately 92 percent of men's.
+The average earned pension credit for inkomstpension and premium pension is roughly unchanged from age 64 to 65 (age at year-end).
+That it doesn't decrease is because at age 65 and later, the total income base is included in the inkomstpension and premium pension system.
 Before age 65, these cohorts have a certain proportion of their income-qualifying old age pension in the form of ATP pension and the remaining proportion in the form of inkomstpension and premium pension (twentieth-part phasing-in).